cap-js/docs/node.js/cds-test.md

   const test = cds.test(__dirname+'/..')
 })
 ```
-This launches a CDS server from the specified target folder in a `beforeAll()` hook, with controlled shutdown when all tests have finished in an `afterAll()` hook.
+This launches a server from the specified target folder in a `beforeAll()` hook, with controlled shutdown when all tests have finished in an `afterAll()` hook.

 ::: warning  Don't use `process.chdir()`!
 Doing so in Jest tests may leave test containers in failed state, leading to failing subsequent tests.
 Use [`cds.test.in()`](#test-in-folder) instead.